Bathroom Renovation Permits in Vancouver, BC: When You Need One

 Condo Bathrooms: Strata Approvals vs City Permits

 A common misconception is that “no city permit required” means you can start work right away.
-In condos, strata approval is often required for scheduling, insurance, waterproofing expectations, and any work affecting plumbing or common property.
+In condos, strata approval is often required for scheduling, insurance, waterproofing expectations, access, elevator bookings, noise control, and any work affecting plumbing or common property.

 - Triggered by plumbing, electrical, ventilation, and structural changes